SimbaBuilds/Reggie_Backend/project_info/core_functionalities.md

     5. If a users records are already digitized, option to manually organize (with Drive folder structure created for them) so that Reggie can use.

 2. Organize and upload digitized records to the cloud -- folders are found or created.
 Parent folder name "Student Records" for students and "Staff Records" for staff.
     1. Use datetime to map current grade level to cohort
-    2. Drive folder creation process can be standalone and done before scanning
     3. Small org versus large org logic to ensure user in correct payment plan (from roster count)

 3. A transcript batch of all student's transcripts will come from the frontend and transcripts will automatically be added to students' drive folders